LennartFr/alf20191ibmbc/README.md

 <img src="https://github.com/LennartFr/hyperlab20181018/blob/master/ibmcloudbc-1.png">

-# Section Five, where do we go from here?
+# Where do we go from here?

 1. Go through the IBM Code Patterns for Blockchain. https://developer.ibm.com/patterns/category/blockchain/
 1. Create more advanced applications from the list of IBM Use Cases